Formatting Image - Ignore Formatting Image - Ignore

 English to Korean Greetings and Goodbyes

-There are many ways to say hello or goodbye in Korean, especially when you consider the various formality levels that occur between speakers!
-Fortunately, this page will help you understand many of these translations.
+There are many ways to say hello or goodbye in Korean, especially when you factor in the various formality levels that can occur between speakers!
+Fortunately, this page will help you understand many of these greeting translations, so you will better know when to use them in daily conversations.

-By scrolling down, you'll find several kinds of English to Korean greetings, split into two categories - the first category features the hellos and the next category contains the goodbyes.
+By scrolling down, you'll find several kinds of English to Korean greetings, split into two categories - the first category features the various ways to hello in Korean, while the next category contains the Korean goodbyes.

 Greetings from English to Korean: